Silsila Badalte Rishton Ka: Abhinav Shukla To Join Shakti & Drashti, Read More Details

 - Ekta Kapoor's Diwali Bash: Drashti Dhami, Divyanka Tripathi, Karan Patel & Other TV Celebs Attend

 Colors' old shows Dil Se Dil Tak, Chandrakanta and Ladoo 2 are bidding goodbye to the viewers.
-The channel has interesting line-up of shows - Silsila Badalte Rishton Ka, Naagin 3, Roop - Mard Ka Swaroop and Dev Season 2.
+The channel has an interesting line-up of shows - Silsila Badalte Rishton Ka, Naagin 3, Roop - Mard Ka Swaroop and Dev Season 2.

-Recently, the poster of Silsila Badalte Rishton Ka had gone viral on internet.
-Have a look at the details of Drashti and Shakti starrer show, and other new shows that are all set to be aired on Colors.
+Recently, the poster of Silsila Badalte Rishton Ka had gone viral on the internet.
+Have a look at the details of Drashti and Shakti starrer show, and the other new shows that are all set to be aired on Colors.

 Abhinav Shukla To Join Shakti & Drashti

-It has to be recalled that earlier it was said that Brahmarakshas actor, Aham Sharma would play the negative lead on Silsila Badalte Rishton Ka.
+It was earlier said that Brahmarakshas actor, Aham Sharma would play the negative lead on Silsila Badalte Rishton Ka.
 But according to the latest reports, Rubina Dilaik's fiance, Abhinav Shukla will be joining Shakti, Drashti and Aditi.

 Abhinav’s Role On Silsila Badalte Rishton Ka

-While Aditi Sharma will be seen playing parallel lead, Abhinav will portray negative role on the show.
+While Aditi Sharma will be seen playing parallel lead, Abhinav will portray a negative role on the show.
 Apparently, Abhinav was spotted giving the look test for the show in a beige coat and white shirt.

 Drashti & Abhinav Were Seen Together On Geet